philip-h/utgclassroom/source/class3/index.md

 date: 2019-09-13 16:23:44
 ---

+## July 21, 2020

+Hey guys.
+In today's class, we used **sin** to make our enemies move up and down.

+Here is the code, and remember to attach this code to **one** enemy.

+{% code EnemyController.cs %}
+// Imports ...
+public class EnemyController : MonoBehaviour
+{
+    public float speed = 2f;
+    public float distance = 2f;

+    // Start is called before the first frame update void Start()
+    {

+    }

+    // Update is called once per frame void Update()
+    {
+        // This makes the enemy move up and down like it's on a circle! transform.Translate(Vector2.down * Mathf.Sin(Time.time * speed) * distance * Time.deltaTime);
+    }
+}
+{% endcode %}

+Tomorrow we will make all the objects move, and move on to changing levels when we reach a certain point in the game!

+See you guys tomorrow :)

 ## July 20, 2020

 Hey guys, so in today's class, we finally added some code for the collision detection!